 A status box is displayed while the export is being made.
 An export could take as long as an hour for very large (20,000+ patient) databases, depending on the number of parameters that are to be exported.
-Once the export has begun it cannot be stopped by the user.
+To stop an export that is in progress, click the Cancel button in the status window.